 Again, because regulations vary from state to state, there is no universal list of what is necessary for a proper inspection.

-There are, however, expectations attached to a home inspection, and a home buyer will want to know the condition of the home they are thinking of purchasing.
+However, expectations are attached to a home inspection, and a home buyer will want to know the home’s condition they are considering purchasing.

-Logically, buyers will want to be sure that they are not investing their money in something that could end up costing them thousands of dollars down the road.
+Logically, buyers will want to be sure that they are not investing their money in something that could cost them thousands of dollars.
 Therefore, a good home inspector will do their best to assess:

 They should also inspect for: